iuravic/duktig-skeleton-web-app/README.md

 <a name="package-design"></a>
 # Package design

 Most of the Duktig's core services are fully decoupled from the [`duktig-core`](https://github.com/iuravic/duktig-core) package.
-The `duktig-core` simply describes them by its interfaces, and each of them is found as a separate package in the form of an adapter towards a readily available open-source project.
+The `duktig-core` simply describes them by defining its interfaces, and each of them is implemented as a separate package in the form of an adapter towards a readily available open-source project.
 This kind of approach provides high flexibility, reusability, and generally stands as a good package design.

 <a name="dependencies"></a>
 ## Dependencies